How to Develop Your Employees

 When you’re in a meeting, your more experienced employees will tend to dominate the conversation.
 Make it a point to ask one of your junior employees who is sitting in the back of the room for his or her opinion.
 The lesson taught, of course, is that their opinion counts and that it’s acceptable to speak up even in a room full of more seasoned veterans.
 Bring them into every discussion.

-16. Have Them Teach Someone Else
+16. Have an Employee Teach Someone Else

 You don’t know what you know until you teach.
 Have your employee take someone else under his or her wing for a while and serve as a mentor to another employee.
 Doing so is a great primer for developing leadership skills and knowing what it’s like to get results through other people.